Batters (13 players)

 ▶ Full Profile & Stats

-The third team captain and a player who does the job properly — 19 wickets, 8 fielding dismissals, and a genuine all-round presence in 2025.
-At £4.6m you’re getting a captain-quality selection for a third of the premium price.
-He leads from the front, he takes wickets, and he is not above celebrating appropriately afterwards.
-One of the better mid-budget options in the league.
+The third team captain and a player who does the job properly — 19 wickets, 8 fielding dismissals, genuine all-round presence in 2025.
+At £4.6m you’re getting captain-quality output for a third of the premium price.
+He leads, he takes wickets, and he absolutely celebrates both at length afterwards.

 | Batting | |